- Electrical Safety Check report (this report will satisfy the requirement of the Residential Tenancies Regulations 2021)

-For detailed information about the new Victorian residential tenancy laws that came info effect on 29 March 2021, visit the Consumer Affairs Victoria website.
+For detailed information about the new Victorian residential tenancy laws that came into effect on 29 March 2021, visit the Consumer Affairs Victoria website.

 Inspection and testing

-The RTR requires that all residential tenancies are verified every two years, by inspection and testing by a licenced electrician to determine whether the installation and all its constituent equipment is in a safe condition for continued use.
+The Residential Tenancies Regulations 2021 (‘RTR’) requires that all residential tenancies are verified every two years, by inspection and testing by a licenced electrician to determine whether the installation and all its constituent equipment is in a safe condition for continued use.

 For all new rental agreements signed on or after 29 March 2021 rental providers will need to conduct regular gas and electrical safety checks.
 For more information on the conduct of these checks please see Consumer Affairs Victoria Gas and electricity safety checks guide.

 The rental provider (previously referred to as the landlord) is required to ensure this has been carried out and keep records of safety checks.

 The inspection and testing must be done to the requirements of Section 4 of the Australian/New Zealand standard AS/NZS 3019:2007 Electrical installations–Periodic verification.

 AS/NZS 3019:2007 also has a verification certificate (form 1.) that must be completed and signed and given to the landlord or agent.

 An ESV COES is not the correct form to be used for the inspection and testing.